iainelder/chezmoi/README.md

 # chezmoi

-Bootstrap a new Ubuntu user my environment.
+Bootstrap a new Ubuntu user to my environment.

 Start a Bash shell session and run this: